AbUndMax/Java_ArgsParser/README.md

    - A short flag for the parameter
    - If the parameter is mandatory or not
    - A description of the parameter
-   - An optional default value (which assigns the type of the parameter automatically based on the default value type)
+   - An optional default value (which assigns the type of the parameter automatically based on the default value type and sets the parameter to optional)
    - An optional type definition for the parameter (default is String)
 ```Java
     Parameter example = parser.addParameter("parameterFlag", true);